waterstone15/flame-lib/README.md

 ### Ignite

-Returns a previously registered Flame.
-Establishes the connection to Firestore if not already connected.
+Returns a previously registered Flame app.
+Ignite also establishes the connection with Firestore.

 *Ignite can be called repeatedly.
 The first call will establish a connection using the related service account specified in `FL.register(...)`.
 Any subsequent calls will reuse that connection.*